jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_gettingstarted.rst

 By default the example data is loaded into a single Map View.
 Let's rearrange those for better visualisation and in order to get to know the GUI functionalities:

-* Click the |openmapwindow| :superscript:`Open a map window` button to add a second map view.
+* Click the |viewlist_mapdock| :superscript:`Open a map window` button to add a second map view.
 The window appears below the first map window.
 * We want to arrange the windows so that they are next to each other (horizontally).
 Click and hold on the blue area of :guilabel:`Map #2` and drag it to the right of :guilabel:`Map #1` (see figure below).
 The translucent blue rectangle indicates where the